 a.
 Praise is awaiting You, O God, in Zion: The psalmist David described a wonderful picture, the idea that praise was waiting to be given unto God in Jerusalem.
 The sense is that when God came to meet His people, He would be received in an atmosphere of praise.

 i.
-“The word translated ‘waiteth’ [awaiting] comes from a root meaning to be dumb….
+“The word translated ‘waiteth’ [awaiting] comes from a root meaning to be silent….
 This does not mean that there is no praise, but on the contrary that praise is so complete that at first it can find no utterance.”
 (Morgan)

-iii.
+ii.
 “Literally, ‘Praise is silence for thee’….
 It may sometimes be the height of worship, in other words, to fall silent before God in awe at His presence and in submission to His will.”
 (Kidner)

-iv.
+iii.
 “Certainly, when the soul is most filled with adoring awe, she is least content with her own expressions, and feels most deeply how inadequate are all mortal songs to proclaim the divine goodness.”
 (Spurgeon)

 b.
 To You the vow shall be performed: God’s people would gather together in Jerusalem to thank God for answering their prayers and to give sacrifices and praise in fulfillment of vows made.

 i.
 Believers should take seriously their vows before God.
 In addition to vows and promises made to God, our baptism is itself a vow to God.
 Our association with God’s people is a vow.
 These should be regarded with a solemn and serious dependence upon God.

 ii.
 “A vow unkept will burn the conscience like a hot iron.
 Vows of service, of donation, of praise, or whatever they may be, are no trifles; and in the day of grateful praise they should, without fail, be fulfilled to the utmost of our power.”
 (Spurgeon)